Spirik/GEM/README.md

 ```

-To exit currently running context and return to menu, press button associated with `GEM_KEY_CANCEL` key (only if `context.allowExit` flag is set to its default value of `true`, otherwise you should handle exit from the loop manually) - `context.exit()` callback will be called.
+To exit currently running context and return to menu, press button associated with `GEM_KEY_CANCEL` key (only if `context.allowExit` flag is set to its default value of `true`, otherwise you should handle exit from the loop manually and call `context.exit()` explicitly) - `context.exit()` callback will be called.

 For more details see supplied example on context usage and read corresponding section of the [wiki](https://github.com/Spirik/GEM/wiki).